DrexelChatbotGroup/DrexelChatbot/README.md

 3. Run `sudo python3 gac_training.py`
 4. Move the newly created "trained_model.m5" file to the chatbot directory.
 5. Restart the gac Python Server.

+#### How start the database server:
+1. Navigate to the stardog/bin directory.
+2. Run the command `stardog-admin server stop` to be sure there isn't a server already running.
+3. Run the command `stardog-admin server start --disable-security`

 #### How to run the information extraction:
 1. Navigate to the ie directory.